Neuromorphic Computing for Content-based Image Retrieval: Introduction

-We would like to evaluate the same visual search and recommendation technique using transfer learning and embeddings by the neuromorphic neural network.
-Our study of neuromorphic computing for machine learning begins with training spiking convolutional neural networks on general image classification datasets, followed by transfer learning to a clothing-specific dataset.
-The trained spiking neural networks are then used for extraction of embeddings for product images and sample query images.
+Here, we evaluate the same visual search and recommendation technique using embeddings generated by the neuromorphic neural networks.
+We train spiking convolutional neural networks on a clothing-specific image classification dataset, Fashion-MNIST\cite{xiao2017fashion}.
+The trained spiking neural networks are then used for extraction of features for the product images and the query images.
 The embeddings will be based on the patterns of the temporal spikes, and similar to the conventional convolutional neural networks, they are used for finding nearest visual neighbors of the query image among product images.
-Our results show considerable power efficiency in finding the most visually similar products using neuromorphic chips and particularly Loihi\cite{davies2018loihi}.
+Our results show considerable power efficiency in finding the most visually similar products using neuromorphic chips and particularly Loihi\cite{davies2018loihi}. \end{linenumbers}